david-rockwood/fimpad/README.md

 FIMpad requires a connection to a LLM server that provides an OpenAI compatible endpoint.
 By default FIMpad looks for this endpoint at the base path of `http://localhost:8080`.
 This base path can be changed in the FIMpad settings window.

-Using a recent build of llama.cpp llama-server is recommended, available at:
+A recent build of llama.cpp llama-server is recommended, available at:
 ```
 https://github.com/ggml-org/llama.cpp
 ```
 When you start llama-server, set a higher context size than the default 4096.
 Try 16000 to start.
 Smaller runs faster, larger allows for longer documents and chats.
 Larger requires more RAM with CPU inference, or more VRAM with GPU inference.
 The max context size for IBM Granite 4.0 H is 131072.

 ## The LLMs